WForst-Breeze/glassplus-developerkit/README.md

 * /xpmax: Increase the player's level by 238609310
 * /swordofbasic: Get a diamond sword has unbreaking III, sharpness V, sweeping edge III
 * /swordoflooting: Get a diamond sword has unbreaking III, sharpness V, sweeping edge III, Looting III
-* /swordofsuper: Get a **UNBREAKABLE** diamond sword has unbreaking III, sharpness V, sweeping edge III, Lootig III
+* /swordofsuper: Get a **UNBREAKABLE** diamond sword has unbreaking III, sharpness V, sweeping edge III, Looting III
 * /levitation: Gives the player a level 10 levitation effect for a short time
 * /luckon, /luckoff: On and off Super Lucky Mode
 ## 命令列表